June 20, 2022

 Harm is Not Historical

-Come join us for a thought-provoking virtual panel on Indigenous resilience, strength, and self-determination in health care, resource extraction, mining, and the environment.
+This thought-provoking virtual panel featured discussion surrounding Indigenous resilience, strength, and self-determination in health care, resource extraction, mining, and the environment.

 Professor Colleen Varcoe, UBC School of Nursing - Colleen is of immigrant (English) and Indigenous (Cherokee) ancestry.
 She aims to decrease inequity and violence, including interpersonal and structural forms of violence such as racism and stigma related to poverty and substance use.
 Through action at the organizational and community level, her work promotes equity for women and Indigenous peoples in health care and criminal justice contexts.